Personal Health Information Protection Act (PHIPA)

 We are committed to respecting your privacy and protecting your personal health information, as outlined in the Personal Health Information Protection Act (PHIPA), 2004.

 Why do we collect your personal health information?

-The Region collects information about our clients, patients and residents so that you can be accurately identified each time you contact a Health Services Program.
+Peel Region and associated service partners collect information about our clients, patients and residents so that you can be accurately identified each time you contact us.

-Personal health information collected is only available to program staff who are involved in your healthcare either directly (such as health care professionals), assisting in the provision of health care in a supporting role such as Health Records and Financial Services.
+Personal health information collected is only available to program staff who are involved in your health care either directly (such as health care professionals), assisting in the provision of health care in a supporting role (such as health records, or financial services).

 Your personal health information may also be used to:

-- Quickly and accurately identify your health record each time you require healthcare.
+- Quickly and accurately identify your client record each time you require healthcare or associated services.

-- Provide you with the most effective and appropriate healthcare services or treatment(s).
-This may include assessments of your health condition, test results and other treatments.
-All of this information is recorded in your health record and made available to those involved in your care, including health-care providers, who are partners in your care.
-Health Services keeps the history of your health information, so that you or your caregiver has a complete summary of your health status.
+- Provide you with the most effective and appropriate services or treatments.
+This may include assessments of your health condition, test results, and other health services being received.
+All of this information may be recorded in your client record and made available to those involved in your care, including health-care providers, and social services, who are partners in your care.
+Our programs keep a history of your health information, so that you or your caregiver has a complete summary of your health status.

 - Comply with legal and regulatory requirements.
-For example, sometimes we collect your Ontario Health Card Number (OHIP) or Social Insurance Number (SIN) because it is required for the processing and funding of health-care services.
+For example, sometimes we collect your Ontario Health Card Number (OHIP) or Social Insurance Number (SIN) because it is required for the processing and funding of related services.

-- Improve the quality and efficiency with which we provide health-care services including evaluations of our program and services for quality improvement.
+- Improve the quality and efficiency with which we provide services including evaluations of our program and services for quality improvement.

 - Support leading edge research with Researchers working on studies approved by an ethics board may have access to health information, provided that privacy and confidentiality issues have been addressed with you.